bradbenvenuti/vehicle-detection/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on 4 scales using YUV 3-channel HOG, which provided a nice result.
 I tried many different parameters for the feature extraction and HOG function, but found these parameters worked best with my pipeline.
-By using just HOG features and not other methods to extract features that helped with the speed of the feature extraction.
+In order to increase the performance of the classifier I used the decision_function to adjust the activation threshold.
+This helped to eliminate false positives.
+I also adjusted the "C" value to 0.001 to reduce overfitting.

 Here is an example images: